HotPocketHPE/mhguide/README.md

 ## Bow

 Bow is a mobile ranged weapon that can charge its attacks to strike at opportune moments.
+Time your charges and shots to make optimal use of your stamina!

 Power Coatings are a giant damage boost, so use them prudently!
 Try to hit the best hitzones with each shot, strike from Crit Distance, and use your highest charge level.
+Other coatings, like the status-inflicting ones, also benefit from higher charge levels.

+The Arc Shot introduced in 3rd gen is difficult to aim and takes a while to land, but provides an additional source of damage as well as KO potential when hitting the head.
+Look for opportunities to use it when the monster isn't moving very much.

 ## Light Bowgun